 Nearly half of all Brits are using a side hustle to make money As the end of the furlough scheme draws near, new figures show that people in Britain are pocketing an average of £274 extra per week by adopting a side hustle.
-Helena Young September 20, 2021 2 min read Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
-This article was authored by: Helena Young Writer 46% of people in Britain are making a second income using side hustles, according to a report by digital marketplace Airtasker.
+Helena Young January 24, 2022 2 min read Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
+This article was authored by: Helena Young Senior Writer 46% of people in Britain are making a second income using side hustles, according to a report by digital marketplace Airtasker.
 The surge appears to be due to the economic disruption caused by the global coronavirus pandemic, with the report estimating that the side hustle economy is now worth around £346 bn.71% of Brits are said to be concerned about the impact of the furlough scheme ending this September 2021, suggesting that second incomes are helping people to diversify their portfolios and prepare for the economic disruption caused by COVID-19.In the UK, there are currently 1.6 million people out of full-time employment and five million people still on furlough.
 Of those respondents who had a side hustle, over half (56%) said they had adopted one during the pandemic.Survey respondents who faced reduced hours or lost their job due to the pandemic, also said that other ways they had sought to manage their income included budgeting (48%), government support (40%) and offering skills via a platform or marketplace (40%).Other insights from the report include that over half of Brits (60%) are adopting a new way of working either by doing so remotely or having flexible work following the pandemic.
 77% of Brits have also changed careers or are re-evaluating their career having been furloughed; not returned to work; or had their hours reduced significantly.To help people understand how much money their side hustle could be worth, Airtasker has launched a new innovative tool alongside the research, the Airtasker Side Hustle Calculator.Tim Fung, Co-founder & CEO at Airtasker, said: “The global pandemic has made many of us rethink our lifestyle and what’s important to us, so it’s great to see so many Brits learning new skills – whether it’s been to pursue a passion or hobby, diversify their skillset or to further their career development.“The rise in portfolio and skills-based working will continue in a post-Covid world, which is why we’re excited to play a part in helping people become their own boss and pursue meaningful work that also helps them pay the bills and offers greater financial freedom.”
-Share this post facebook twitter linkedin Tags News and Features Helena Young Writer Helena is from Yorkshire and joined Startups in 2021 from a background in B2B communications.
-She has previously written for a popular fintech startup covering everything from money-saving tips to cultural reviews.
-She is particularly interested in project management software and the films of Peter Jackson.
+Share this post facebook twitter linkedin Helena Young Senior Writer Helena "Len" Young is from Yorkshire and joined Startups in 2021 from a background in B2B communications.
+She has also previously written for a popular fintech startup.Included in her topics of interest and expertise are tax legislation, the levelling up agenda, and organisational software including CRM and project management systems.
+As well as this, she is a big fan of the films of Peter Jackson.